codingwithsasquatch/serverless_ninjas_workshop/9-Serverless_Challenges/devopschallenges.md

 ## Challenge 2.
-CI/ CD pipeline
+CI/CD pipeline

-Your team need to share the code with your colleague to a private repository.
-Using Azure DevOps, set up the private repository with CI/CD pipeline
+Your team needs to share the code via private repository.Using Azure DevOps, set up the private repository with CI/CD pipeline.

 ## Requirement

-Upload your code to the Azure DevOps with a very simple unit test code.
-Once you submit a pull request, it start build/test your pull request automatically.
-Also, once you check in to the master, it automatically build/test/deploy to Azure.
+Upload your code to Azure DevOps with a very simple unit tests.
+Once you submit a pull request, it starts build/test of the pull request's code automatically.
+Also, once you merge it to the master branch, it automatically build/test/deploy to Azure.

 ## Success criteria

-* You can share the code in a private repo
+* You can share the code via private repo.
-* Your pull request triggs a CI pipeline with at least one unit test code.
+* Your pull request triggers a CI pipeline with at least one unit test code.
-* Automatically detect the change of master branch, triggs CI/CD pipeline to build/test/deploy to Azure.
+* Automatically detects the change of master branch and triggers CI/CD pipeline for build/test/deploy to Azure.

 ### Reference